All Products

 image

-You can check your Java version from the first line of the output.
-For example, openjdk version "16.0.1" 2021-04-20 indicates that the current Java version is 16.
-If your environment does not have Java or the version is below 8, go to Java Downloads to download and install it.
+The Short Message Service SDK requires Java 8 or a later version.
+You can check your Java version in the first line of the output.
+For example, openjdk version "16.0.1" 2021-04-20 indicates that the Java version is 16.
+If Java is not installed or the version is earlier than 8, go to Java Downloads to download and install it.

 2. Install the SDK by configuring a Maven dependency.
 Replace the-latest-version with the latest version number.